 Smoked mullet is a traditional favorite among many Floridians

-Always a favorite with native Floridians, mullet can be cooked a variety of ways – smoked, fried, pan-fried, baked or broiled.
+Always a favorite with native Floridians, mullet is cooked a variety of ways – smoked, fried, pan-fried, baked, or broiled.
 Mullet dip recipes are passed through the generations and are treasured secrets.
 But one thing is for sure, most die-hard locals agree on one thing, “it must be cooked fresh,” and never frozen.

 There are several different species of mullet.
-Silver mullet and black mullet are most common in Southwest Florida, with the black favored for eating.
+Silver mullet and black mullet (favored for eating) are most common in Southwest Florida.

 Cortez Village has played a large part in growing the market for bottarga, or mullet roe